opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

             ...:
 ```

-You should see exactly 3 entries, each one corresponding to a flow rule
+You should see exactly three entries, each one corresponding to a flow rule
 in ONOS.
 For example, the flow rule matching on NDP NS packets should look
 like this in the P4runtime shell: